pgalliga/Project/README.md

 ansible_xlsx_inventory can be found here: https://github.com/KeyboardInterrupt/ansible_xlsx_inventory

-When the hub boots, it will get an IP address via DHCP.
+When the hub boots, it will get an IP address via DHCP on port1.
 Ensure the IP address allocated is the same one in the spreadsheet.

 1. SSH to the hub and paste the contents of "base-config-HQ.txt".
-This will generate an API key which must be copied into the HQ.yml file as well as the "fortios.access.token" column in the spreadsheet.
+This will generate an API key which must be copied into the "fortios.access.token" column in the spreadsheet.
 2. Run menu.sh from the /menu folder
 3. Option 1 to enter the location of your spreadsheet.
 Your spreasheet will be copied to the project folder as host_data.xlsx.
 The host_data.xlsx file supplied with this repository should be used as the template for your spreadsheet data
 4. Option 2 to configure the hub FortiGate